fintopo/applyStyles/README.md

 ## classes

-array of class to be applied.
+string or array of class to be applied.

 ## styles